Saturday June 10, 2023 10am–4pm (Rain date is June 11, 2023)

-Our annual summer Festival takes place along the southeastern shoreline of picturesque Lake Quannapowitt, in Wakefield, Massachusetts; just 10 miles north of Boston.
+Our annual Festival takes place along the southeastern shoreline of picturesque Lake Quannapowitt, in Wakefield, Massachusetts; just 10 miles north of Boston.
 Get directions.

 The Festival is organized by the WCNA as a fundraiser for its many community projects.
 All proceeds are used for town improvement projects and community events.